-A balustrade is safety barrier for preventing falls from decks, balconies or staircases that have a drop of 1+ metre.
-In NZ they are sometimes also referred to as a handrail, although this is usually by architects and designers.
+A balustrade is safety barrier for preventing falls from decks, balconies or staircases (and areas) that have a drop of 1+ metre.
+They are also sometimes referred to as a handrail in NZ, although this is usually by architects or designers.

 Balustrades are technical by nature, but our network of designers, manufacturers and installers have a lot of experience and can be relied on to get you a compliant, robust and safe barrier that meets the NZ Building Code requirements.

 If you've never had to think about a balustrade before the choices can be surprisingly overwhelming and confusing.
 But, the most important thing to always keep in mind is - Is this balustrade system compliant with all the relevant NZ building requirements.

 This gives you the greatest reassurance that it can be relied on for safety from falls and will give you many years of service.
 Jurlaco takes safety and compliance seriously and all the balustrades are designed and tested to exceed the highest NZ building standards, so not only can rely on them for safety but you know that their installers can be trusted to give you valid advice.

 Where is the balustrade going?
 This is important for understanding which balustrade options we can offer you.